 San Francisco is working diligently to reduce the imbalance (or, hopefully, zero the whole thing out).
 If you’ve noticed that it’s getting progressively harder to drive more than a few blocks down Market street without getting diverted to a side-street or that Mission street has become much less conducive to car trips it’s because these projects are part of a broader set of infrastructure projects tied to Vision Zero (PDF).

 Unfortunately Vision Zero doesn’t publish incident-level data either.
 However, they do publish an interactive map that can be used to scrape the desired data.
-Which I did.
-You can view the cleaned up data on Numeracy.
-There are interesting fields ripe for exploration like age, location, and incident comments.

 Thanks for reading.
 There’s a ton of interesting San Francisco (and bay area) data out there.
 I’ll be tackling a new theme every two weeks.
 Next issue’s theme will be lighter.
 I’d love to hear from you, so direct your feedback towards @46point87.
 Follow along on Twitter or get 46.87 Square Miles in your inbox.